-Third Large-scale Public Art Project Launched by the Art Center in January 2018
+Third Large-scale Public Art Project Launched by the Arts Center

 Raw Aspirations is a large-scale, public art partnership comprising The Tamaqua Community Art Center and The Arts Barn Educational Center, Director Deborah Cooper, along with several artists who will create large sculptures for public display in Tamaqua from April 9 through August 21.